We encourage you to check websites for your destinations before visiting for the latest health and safety guidelines in place.

 Where to Stay in Bethel

 The Bethel Inn Resort is also one of the best places to stay in town – with the golf course in summer and the XC Ski Center in winter.
-Other Bethel, Maine, hotels include the Mountain Village Lodge, the Inn at Rostay, and cozy, welcoming B&Bs like the Perennial Inn and the Bethel Hill Bed & Breakfast.
+Other Bethel, Maine, hotels include the Mountain Village Lodge, the Inn at Rostay, and cozy, welcoming B&Bs like the Sudbury Inn and the Bethel Hill Bed & Breakfast.
 Lodging in Bethel is plentiful and all are charming.
 For more, check out our list of regional businesses below.

 Restaurants in Bethel